 Take home point is… GO ALL IN!
 It’s time to invest in your health.

 Diet is key

-If you’ve taken the step to start improving your health by ramping up your exercise regime, it is highly recommended you eat a balanced, clean diet as well.
-This will help to maximise the effects of exercise, help you maintain a healthy weight / lose weight (if required), and reap the benefits of a healthy body and mind.
-Make no mistake, working out hard to then go and stuff yourself with processed, fast foods and chocolate is completely counterproductive.
+If you’re ramping up your exercise regime, it is highly recommended you eat a balanced, clean diet.
+This will help to maximise the effects of exercise and help you maintain a healthy weight.
+More importantly, you’ll also reap the benefits of a healthy body and mind.
+Make no mistake, doing a vigorous workout and then eating processed, fast foods is completely counterproductive.
 When you work out, your body undergoes change at a tissue level.
-For example, muscle fibres tear and then repair following exercise.
+For example, muscle fibres tear and then repair following exercise (No wonder your muscles ache after a hard workout!).
 For repair to take place, the body needs all the good stuff, including protein, vitamins, minerals, and much more.
 You can’t get the right stuff from rubbish food.
-We can help you get on track with your diet if you need some help… it’s all part of the service.
+Lucky for you, your osteo can help.
+We can help you get on track with your diet.
+It’s all part of the service.